 3. Silver Mine Lake Trail — Harriman State Park, New York

 There’s something about New York’s skyline in the winter that is as magnetic as a schmear at Absolute Bagels, and the 4.5-mile Silver Mine Lake Trail offers a unique take.
 It’s 30 miles away, for one, so the perspective is quite vast, and the trail leading up Black Mountain winds through some of the state’s most beautiful scenery without needing to drive all the way up Interstate 87.
-Harriman State Park is far more protected from the brutality of the Northeast’s cold than the trails on Long Island, and there’s trail and open terrain all around if you fancy a ski back down.
+Harriman State Park is far more protected from the brutality of the Northeast’s cold than the trails on Long Island, and there are beautiful trails for winter hikes and open terrain all around if you fancy a ski back down.

 4. Dream Lake Trail — Rocky Mountain National Park, Colorado

-This hike through Colorado’s most famous park starts at the Bear Lake Trailhead, close to entrance on the Estes Park side as opposed to the Grand Lake side, an important detail because Trail Ridge Road — the mountain pass highway that goes through the park from gate to gate — is closed in winter due to snow.
-There are ample trails to wander off on in the park’s extensive trail system; try the Odessa Lake one if you’re up for more of a challenge — but to get to Dream Lake is 2.2 miles of winding underneath the park’s towering peaks as they shield you from the wind that often tends to pound northern Colorado.
+This hike through Colorado’s most famous park starts at the Bear Lake Trailhead, close to the entrance on the Estes Park side as opposed to the Grand Lake side, which is an important detail because Trail Ridge Road — the mountain pass highway that goes through the park from gate to gate — is closed in winter due to snow.
+There are ample trails to wander off on in the park’s extensive trail system– try the Odessa Lake one if you’re up for more of a challenge.
+But one of the park’s best winter hikes will lead you to Dream Lake, through 2.2 miles of trail winding underneath the park’s towering peaks as they shield you from the wind that often tends to pound northern Colorado.
 The views of the lake aren’t so bad, either.

 5. Witch Hole Pond Loop — Acadia National Park, Maine

-The bulk of Acadia National Park’s 3.5 million annual visitors come in the summer months.
+The bulk of Acadia’s 3.5 million annual visitors come in the summer months.
 This is great for you and unfortunate for them because rare is a sight more beautiful than frost covering the tips of an eastern hemlock.
-The Witch Hole Pond Loop, a few steps from the Hulls Cove Visitor Center, takes you past many such frigid perennials, the hemlock included, on a 3.3-mile loop past Witch Hole Pond.
+There are plenty of picturesque trails to explore in Acadia National Park in winter, but we recommend the Witch Hole Pond Loop.
+This trail, a few steps from the Hulls Cove Visitor Center, takes you through snow covered forest on a 3.3-mile loop past Witch Hole Pond.
 It’s bound to be snowed in, but the trail sees enough traffic even in winter that a good pair of hiking boots will move you along quite nicely.
 Stop for a picnic near the pond, a thermos full of hot soup, and see if you can convince yourself that this isn’t what Richard B. Smith was talking about when he wrote “Walking in a Winter Wonderland.”

 6. Ney Springs Canyon and Box Canyon trails — Mount Shasta, California